Skip to content

 The UnwrapGRPC function:

-1. Checks if the input is a gRPC status error.
+1. Validates the error is a gRPC status error

-4. If successful, it creates a new Teranode Error with the extracted code and message.
+• Creates a new Error with the code and message

-This process allows Teranode to reconstruct its internal error types from gRPC errors, preserving error context across service boundaries.
+This process allows Teranode to fully reconstruct its internal error types from gRPC errors, preserving:

 Practical Example